Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Introduction

-\begin{itemize} \item \textbf{Insufficient testing.} Current popular code evaluation datasets such as \humaneval only include on average less than 10 tests for each coding problem.
-Furthermore, these tests tend to use relatively simple inputs and outputs that do not fully explore the functionality of the code or corner cases.
-Figure~\ref{fig:incorrect_example} shows an example program synthesized by \chatgpt~\cite{chatgpt} to return the sorted unique common elements from two lists.
-At first glance, the function looks correct and computes the desired output when using the base test inputs from the \humaneval dataset.
-However, notice that in the return statement, the function incorrectly converts the intermediate list to a set (which is not order-preserving) before returning the final list, meaning that the returned list may not be sorted.
-Exposed by the additional input from our improved \plus{\humaneval} benchmark, we can see that the output of the synthesized function is no longer correct.
-This example shows that a logically flawed solution may still pass all tests, misconsidered correct due to testing inadequacy. \item \textbf{Imprecise problem description.} The input for code generation includes the function signature along with natural language descriptions.
-However, unlike code where constraints can be formally defined, natural language can be interpreted differently without precise and careful formulation.
-This is especially true for code synthesis benchmark where inputs are either hand-written~\cite{codex, austin2021program} or scraped from simple programming problems~\cite{li2022competition} without special consideration for problem clarity.
-For example, the input docstring may not specify the expected input domain (\eg only positive integers) or how the function should handle error conditions.
-As such, these imprecise problem descriptions can lead to different \llm{s} synthesizing completely different code based on different interpretation of the problem. \item \textbf{Incorrect \gt.} To avoid data leakage of solutions in code synthesis benchmarks and \llm training corpus, both problems and \gt solutions in these benchmarks are usually hand-crafted.
-However, not only can the \llm-synthesized code be error-prone, but even the \gt solutions provided within the evaluation dataset could contain errors.
-This means these \gt solutions are \emph{not} reliable oracles that can provide desired outputs according to user specifications, leading to potentially generating incorrect outputs when given additional test inputs outside of the base test cases. \end{itemize}
+\begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item \textbf{Insufficient testing.} Current programming benchmarks often only include on average less than 10 tests for each coding problem.
+Furthermore, these tests are relatively too simple to fully explore the functionality of the code or corner cases.
+Figure~\ref{fig:incorrect_example} shows an incorrect code sample synthesized by \chatgpt~\cite{chatgpt} to return the sorted unique common elements from two lists.
+At first glance, the function looks correct and computes the desired output when using the base test inputs from \humaneval.
+However, in the return statement, it incorrectly converts the intermediate list to a set which no longer preserves the order of the sorted list.
+This example shows that a logically flawed solution can still pass all simple tests and be misconsidered as correct due to testing inadequacy. \item \textbf{Imprecise problem description.} The input for code generation includes natural language descriptions in addition to the function signature.
+These task descriptions in existing benchmarks are oftentimes too vague to fully clarify the expected program behaviors.
+For example, the input docstring may not specify the expected input domain (\eg only positive integers) or how the function should handle exceptions.
+As a result, such programming problems can be interpreted differently by \llm{s} against the actual tests, leading to \emph{capable} \llm{s} misjudged as incapable. \end{itemize}